 Boyne Falls' teachers have a discipline plan for their classrooms.
-This plan is shared with children on the first day of class.
-The plan consists of classroom rules and the consequences for not observing those rules.
-Teachers also provide for positive reinforcement of appropriate behavior.
-Disciplinary infractions will be handled at the teacher level by such means as discussion with the pupil and/or parents, restriction of activities from the pupil, detention or other means at the discretion of the teacher.
-The teacher may, if necessary, refer the matter directly to the administrator.
+This plan is shared with the students on the first day of class.
+The plan consists of classroom rules and consequences for not observing those rules.
+They also provide for positive reinforcement of good behavior.